 Connectivity for block access is through Fibre Channel, InfiniBand and iSCSI.
+NVMe-oF is available with 32 Gb/s NVMe over FC.
 The system uses a traditional RAID group architecture that has been adapted with storage pooling for thin provisioning.
 The maximum capacity is limited by number of device enclosures supported.

 Advanced features of the OceanStor Dorado systems include: